Jktanisaka/Hit-Draft/README.md

 4. Once the draft is filled out, the draft can be named and saved as a CSV file

 ## Additional features
+- Hitting tab on the results page will focus to the next box in snake order
 - Draft will save values upon page reload
 - User can only start a new race by clicking the "start a new draft" button
 - If the page is reloaded, the default behavior is to display any existing draft